liangzheng816/OfficeDocs-SharePoint/migration/migration-with-cba.md

 - Microsoft Graph API:
   - 'Sites.Selected': Required for site-related operations.

-4. To allow 'MigApp' to move content into all SharePoint sites, grant ‘Sites.FullControl.All’ permission under the SharePoint and Microsoft Graph API.
+4. To allow 'MigApp' to move content into all SharePoint sites, grant 'Sites.FullControl.All' permission under the SharePoint and Microsoft Graph API.

 - SharePoint API:
   - 'Sites.FullControl.All': Required for full control of all site collections.